 - Easiest options provide less value

-With so many options, it can be more challenging to decide on the best course of action.
-If you're a perfectionist by nature, it can be easy to overanalyze or worry if you're getting the best possible deal.
-We'll take too many options over none every time, but don't forget to put a value on the time you spend searching for awards.
+With so many ways to redeem your points, it can be more challenging to decide on the best course of action.
+If you're a perfectionist by nature, it can be easy to overanalyze the options, wonder if you're getting the best possible deal.
+But we'll take too many options over minimal options every time.
+Don't forget to put a value on the time you spend searching for awards.
 You can request expert help with a booking right from your AwardWallet account.
-If you have transferrable points, your booking expert can provide even better options.
+If you have transferable points, your booking expert can provide even better options.

 Most of the best transfer partners are airline frequent flyer programs.
 The option to transfer bank points to hotels or redeem them for a fixed value is great to have if you need it.
-However, the cost of that simplicity is leaving some value on the table.
+However, that simplicity comes at the cost of leaving value on the table.

 For instance, if you are going to Greece, you could use Ultimate Rewards to transfer points to an airline partner to book your flights.
 You might be able to use hotel reward points for your stay in Athens.
-However, Greece's smaller islands have limited chain hotels.
-So, you might decide to stay in an Airbnb and use fixed-value points from your Capital One® Venture® Rewards Credit Card to cover those costs.
-Having the availability of each of these types of points lets you book your trip easier and allows you to spend less out of pocket.
+However, Greece's smaller islands have a limited number of chain hotels.
+Thus, you might decide to stay in an Airbnb and use fixed-value points from your Capital One Venture to cover those costs.
+Having some reward points of various types gives you flexibility when booking your trip and allows you to spend less out of pocket.

 If you're just getting started, the world of points and miles can seem overwhelming.
-So, it's critical to learn the basics.
-By knowing the different types of points and miles, you have a good base of knowledge to start.
-As you've seen, each of the different types of points has its own benefits and weaknesses.
-If you value simplicity, fixed-value rewards and hotel points might be where you want to focus.
-Alternatively, airline miles and transferrable rewards can be highly rewarding if you don't mind putting some time into researching.
+Learning the basics is critical.
+By understanding the different types of reward points, you'll lay a good foundation for learning your favorite programs and redemptions.
+As you've seen, each different reward type has its own strengths and weaknesses.
+If you value simplicity, you might want to focus on fixed-value rewards and hotel points.
+Alternatively, airline miles and transferable rewards can be highly rewarding if you don't mind the effort required to figure out their best uses.